ninjaaron/xonsh-quickstart/README.rst

 of the current shell.
 These values are global, and they work in both subprocess mode and Python mode.
-In subprocess mode, their values will have ``str()`` called on them when they are converted into arguments, but they work like any other variable in Bash.
+In subprocess mode, their values will have ``str()`` called on them when they are converted into arguments, but they work like any other variable in Python mode.
 Like Bash, these variables can be interpolated freely into strings.
 Unlike Bash, they don't require quoting for safety.